mako-framework/docs/02_routing_and_controllers/03_request.md

 	$whitelisted = $this->request->whitelisted(['foo', 'bar']);

-	// You can also specify default values that will be used if they keys don't exist
+	// You can also specify default values that will be used if the keys don't exist

 	$whitelisted = $this->request->whitelisted(['foo', 'bar'], ['foo' => 'baz', 'bar' => 'bax']);